Euronest Parliamentary Assembly

 The EuroNest Parliamentary Assembly is the inter-parliamentary forum in which members of the European Parliament and the national parliaments of Ukraine, Moldova, Armenia, Azerbaijan and Georgia participate and forge closer political and economic ties with the European Union.
 It was established in 2011 by the European Commission as a component of the Eastern Partnership.
 After the elections in Belarus in 2010 were declared as flawed by the OSCE, the membership of Belarus in Euronest was automatically suspended.
 Belarus is welcome to re-join the Assembly once political requirements have been fulfilled.
 In 2015, Azerbaijan's membership was suspended due to the European Union's criticism of human rights abuses by the government.
 In September 2016, it was announced that Azerbaijan would take the necessary steps towards restoring ties.
-As of 2017, the combined population of Euronest members (excluding Belarus and European Union members) stands at 61,927,521 people.
+As of 2017, the combined population of Euronest members (excluding Belarus and European Union members) stood at 61,927,521 people.